We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 A (Sharp) Pizza Cutter

-I would argue that pizza cutters are one of the best unitaskers you can have in your kitchen, and you'll have a hard time convicing me otherwise; sure, you could just use a chef's knife, but a pizza cutter rolls through pizza like softened butter.
-Our winning, rocking style pizza cutter, is currently out of stock (noooooo).
-BUT!
-Our runner-up, roller-style pizza cutter from OXO is a fine alternative, rolling across many a pies' hills, valleys, and curved crusts with ease.Grace Kelly, associate commerce editor
+I would argue that pizza cutters are one of the best unitaskers you can have in your kitchen, and you'll have a hard time convincing me otherwise; sure, you could just use a chef's knife, but a pizza cutter should roll through pizza like soft butter.
+In my tests, the rolling pizza cutter from OXO sliced through many a pies' hills, valleys, and curved crusts with ease.Grace Kelly, commerce editor

 our favorite cutters with two pizzas on a black countertop